andre-brandao/pyprland/Getting-started.md

 #!/bin/sh
 socat - "UNIX-CONNECT:/tmp/hypr/${HYPRLAND_INSTANCE_SIGNATURE}/.pyprland.sock" <<< $@
 ```
-On very slow systems this can be faster.
+On slow systems this may make a difference.
 Note that the "help" command will require usage of the standard `pypr` command.

 ## Troubleshoot